SachaIZADI/NLP-Prediction-Python-Project/README.md

 We developped several pricing models based on the following algorithms: linear regression, multi-layer perceptron, random forest and k-nearest neighbors.

-At the end of the day, a filtering of the dataset coupled with a k-nearest neighbors model proved to give quite good results.
-However we believe that the only relevant metric that should be use is much more qualitative than a $L_2$ error.
-Do buyers and vendors find those predicted prices relevant regarding the intrinsic value they assign to the items sold.
+At the end of the day, a relevant filtering of the dataset coupled with a k-nearest neighbors model proved to give quite good results.

+However we believe that the only relevant metric that should be use is much more qualitative than a L2 error.
+Do buyers and vendors find those predicted prices relevant regarding the intrinsic value they assign to the items sold?

 This project was realised by [Valentin Lapparov](https://github.com/vlapparov) and [I](https://www.linkedin.com/in/sacha-izadi/).